markhilt/genome_analysis_tools/README.md

 **asm_cov_break.py** and **convert_mol_cov.py** are used to parse output from tigmint molecule to break assemblies in regions where 10X barcode coverage drops.

-**overlap_scaffoling.py** is used to build assembly scaffolds based linkage information.
+**overlap_scaffoling.py** is used to build assembly scaffolds based on linkage information.
 Two files are needed: a fasta file with assembled sequences to build scaffolds from, and a tab delimited text file that contains the linkage information.
 This file should look like, e.g.:
 ```
 contig1f  contig34r
 contig2r  contig12f contig4f